karenfreemansmith/Epic-JavaWk2-ToDoList/README.md

 by [Karen Freeman-Smith](https://github.com/karenfreemansmith)

 ## Description
-A program estimate cost for various types of events
+A program to keep track of a to-do list

 ### Specifications: